 Annotation: dfdl:sequence

+Table 51 Properties for Hidden Groups

 When unparsing a hidden group, the behaviour is the same as when elements are missing from the infoset; that is, the default-values algorithm applies.
 The only difference is that if a required element does not have a default value or a dfdl:outputValueCalc then it is a schema definition error instead of a processing error.
 Note that this can be checked statically.

 When unparsing a hidden group, it is a processing error if an element information item is provided in the infoset for a hidden element.